-If you're thinking about getting therapy, then the first thing you should do is check into MyTherapist.
-This online service will help you get the therapy that you're looking for without having to leave your own home (unless you want to of course).
-That's because the service itself takes place entirely online.
+If you’re thinking about getting therapy, then the first thing to know is that there is strong evidence (years of research and personal stories of triumph) that shows how effective therapy can be.
+If you’re curious about trying it, MyTherapist can help.
+This online service will help you get the therapy that you’re looking for without having to leave your own home (unless you want to of course).
+That’s because the service itself takes place entirely online.
 When you go online, you get information about different mental health conditions and you also get access to a therapist (a whole lot of therapists) who can help you with any type of situation that you may be experiencing.

 These therapists are located all over the country, which means that they can help you from anywhere.
 All you do is log on with an internet connection, and you’re going to be ready to go.
 Whether you’re on that ski vacation in Colorado, on a business trip to New York or sitting at home in North Dakota, you’re going to have no problem getting to your session, even if your therapist lives in Texas.
 All you need to do is get online, and you’ll be able to talk and work together to overcome your situation.